-Choosing a location for your Pooh Party is a first priority.
+Choosing a location for your Pooh themed party will be your priority.
 Throwing a party at your own home can be a lot of fun, since you can get creative with decorations and activities that fit your theme.
-If you would rather hold the party elsewhere, consider a local park, nature center, or zoo.
+However, if you would rather hold the party elsewhere, consider choosing a local park, a nature center, or a zoo.
 For additional ideas, see our When & Where to Have the Party article.

 What Do I Need For the Party?

-You can stick with the basics, or add other items to fit your theme.
+Take your celebration to the next level by adding other items that will help to enhance your theme.
 For a Pooh Party, you may also want to consider renting or purchasing the following:

 Winnie the Pooh 1st Birthday Party Ideas

 A Winnie the Pooh party theme is tons of fun for all ages.
-If you choose to incorporate the silly, old bear into the fun at your little one’s first birthday celebration there are a few simple steps you can take to create a Winnie the Pooh First Birthday Party appropriate for babies and toddlers.
+If you choose to incorporate the silly, old bear into the fun at your little one’s first birthday celebration there are a few simple steps you can take to ensure that the party is age-appropriate for babies and toddlers.

 - Browse our First Birthday Party Ideas Guide for some basic tips on planning a Winnie the Pooh party for babies.

-- Invite your Winnie the Pooh party guests with our Winnie the Pooh 1st Birthday Invitations to call out your child’s first major milestone while maintaining your theme.
+- Invite your party guests with our Winnie the Pooh 1st Birthday Invitations to call out your child’s first major milestone while maintaining your theme.

 - Bake or buy a small Winnie the Pooh cake or cupcake just for the birthday child to smash into!
-Decorate with a 1st birthday candle and provide a separate cake for your adult Winnie the Pooh party guests.
+Decorate with a 1st birthday candle and provide a separate cake for your adult party guests.

-If you have the time, it can be fun to create your own invitations that fit your theme!
-This is also a great way to give your guests a sneak peak of the fun that will be had at your party.
-Here are some suggestions for Winnie the Pooh Party invitations:
+If you have the time, it can be fun to work with your child create unique invitations that fit their party theme!
+This is also a great way to give your guests a sneak peak of the kind of fun to expect at your celebration.
+Here are some suggestions for Winnie the Pooh party invitations:

-- Print out a picture of Pooh, Tigger, Roo, Piglet, and all of the friends at 100 Acre Woods and paste it to the bottom of a section of cardstock.
+- Print out a picture of Pooh, Tigger, Piglet, and other friends from the Hundred Acre Wood and paste it to the bottom of a piece of cardstock.
 Write the party details above the picture.
-Run a glue stick around the outside of the paper and sprinkle with yellow glitter.
+Run a glue stick around the outside of the paper and sprinkle it with yellow glitter.

-- Cut out the shape of a big tree to resemble the Funny Hunny Tree.
+- Cut out the shape of a big tree.
 Write the party details on the tree trunk and surround the base with stickers of all the Pooh characters.

-- Attach a card-style invitation to a personalized Pooh favor, a small jar of honey or a stuffed toy of one of the Pooh characters and hand-deliver your invitations to your guests.
+- Attach a card-style invitation to a personalized Pooh favor, a small jar of honey, or a stuffed toy of one of the Pooh characters.
+Then hand-deliver the invitations to your guests.